-Criterion 5: Fostering and managing a safe, positive learning environment. tful and Affirming Enviro Basic - 2 nments Proficient - 3 Distinguished 4 Unsatisfactory - 1 Students do not feel safe and valued: learning environments are characterized by negativity, disrespect, inappropriateness, insensitivity, and/or unresolved conflict.
+Criterion 5: Fostering and managing a safe, positive learning environment.
+2a: Cultivating Respectful and Affirming Environments Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 Students do not feel safe and valued: learning environments are characterized by negativity, disrespect, inappropriateness, insensitivity, and/or unresolved conflict.
 Learning environments are partially characterized by caring and respectful interactions.
 Learning environments are characterized by positive developmental relationships that are intentionally nurtured and celebrated.
-Distinguished - 4 Students play an active role in creating learning environments characterized by a sense of community, where each member feels safe, valued, and connected.
-2c: Maintaining Purpos seful Environments Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 Student learning and development are hindered by a lack of routines or inefficient classroom procedures.
-Classroom routines and procedures established or managed primarily by the teacher and taught explicitly to students, support opportunities for student learning and development.
-Shared routines and efficient procedures are largely student directed and maximize opportunities for student learning and development.
-Students have an active voice and play an active role in designing and adjusting routines and procedures that actively create a respectful learning environment and support the growth of each community member.
-2d: Supporting Positive community member.
-Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 There is little evidence of explicit modeling, instruction, or guidance related to positive student behaviors.
-The teacher models positive behaviors and occasionally teaches them explicitly.
-Students display positive behaviors, which the teacher models and reinforces to promote reflection and recalibration rather than compliance.
-Students consistently and independently display positive behaviors and seek opportunities to build a better classroom community.
-2e : Organizing Spaces T T Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 Learning spaces are unsafe, inaccessible, and/or not conducive to learning and development.
+Students play an active role in creating learning environments characterized by a sense of community, where each member feels safe, valued, and connected.
+2c: Maintaining Purpos Unsatisfactory - 1 Student learning and development are hindered by a lack of routines or inefficient classroom procedures.
+2d: Supporting Positive Unsatisfactory - 1 There is little evidence Basic - 2 The teacher models Proficient - 3 Shared routines and efficient procedures are largely student directed and maximize opportunities for student learning and development.
+Proficient - 3 Students display positive Students have an active voice and play an active role in designing and adjusting routines and procedures that actively create a respectful learning environment and support the growth of each community member.
+Distinguished - 4 Students consistently and of explicit modeling, instruction, or guidance related to positive student behaviors. positive behaviors and occasionally teaches them explicitly. behaviors, which the teacher models and reinforces to promote reflection and recalibration rather than compliance. independently display positive behaviors and seek opportunities to build a better classroom community.
+2e: Organizing Spaces T Duraficions 2 Distinguished 4 Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 Learning spaces are Learning spaces are unsafe, inaccessible, and/or not conducive to learning and development.
 Learning spaces are safe and accessible; the arrangement and use of resources partially support student learning and development.
-Learning spaces are thoughtfully designed to address the needs of individual learners within the context of shared experiences.
-Learning spaces are thoughtfully co-designed and modified as needed by members of the learning community to address the needs of individuals and create collaborative, joyful spaces for all to learn and grow.
+Learning spaces are thoughtfully designed to address the needs of individual learners within the context of shared experiences. thoughtfully co-designed and modified as needed by members of the learning community to address the needs of individuals and create collaborative, joyful spaces for all to learn and grow.